Skip to main content

 A Customized Cull lets you tailor your preferences when it comes to how Aftershoot assigns the following filters to photos:

-Duplicate Photos - the AI will analyze the images for their likeness and group the most similar ones together, putting the best one forward.
-You can also customize how strict should the AI be when deciding which photos are similar, by choosing the amount and size of duplicates groups that you wish to receive.
+• Duplicate Photos - the AI will analyze the images for their likeness and group the most similar ones together, putting the best one forward.
+You can also customize how strict the AI should be when deciding which photos are similar, by choosing the amount and size of duplicate groups that you wish to receive.

 Find out more about setting up your AI-Automated Culling preferences by reading this article.
 You can also read about how to set up the perfect settings to cull your blurred images in this article.